770-3 MINOR PARENTS

 770-3 H. PAYEE

-The ATAPAlaska Temporary Assistance Program benefit payment for the minor parent and minor parent’s child(ren) will be paid to the minor parent’s parent, legal guardian, or other adult relative; or if applicable, to the head adult of the approved supervised living arrangement, unless the Minor Parent Coordinator determines there is a valid reason for making the payment to the minor parent.
+The ATAPAlaska Temporary Assistance Program benefit payment for the minor parent and minor parent's child(ren) will be paid to the minor parent's parent, legal guardian, or other adult relative; or if applicable, to the head adult of the approved supervised living arrangement, unless the Minor Parent Coordinator determines these is a valid reason for making the payment to the minor parent.

 770-3 I. MINOR PARENT RESIDENCE CHANGE